 If a tenant fails to pay rent as required by a lease contract, the landlord may go to court to evict the tenant.
 The landlord may also go to court to collect unpaid rent, even if the tenant has already vacated the property.
 A residential lease is enforceable as a contract, and technically a one-year lease obligates a tenant to pay 12 months of rent.

 Even though a tenant does not have the right to simply move out early and stop paying rent due under a lease or rental agreement, a landlord generally has a duty to employ reasonable efforts to re-rent the unit, thereby limiting the rent for which the tenant may be held liable.

 Most state laws, however, require landlords to make reasonable efforts to re-rent a property if a tenant breaks the lease.
 A landlord would not be able to hold a tenant liable for 12 months of rent, for example, if the tenant moved out after only a few weeks.
 The landlord would have to prove that renting the property to somebody else during the original lease term would somehow be impossible.
 A landlord also would not be able to collect rent from a tenant who broke his or her lease for periods when the landlord has leased the property to someone else.

 State “Cooling Off” Rules

 Many states have laws regarding cooling off periods and cancellation of certain contracts or sales.
-The laws in some states, such as Georgia, closely resemble the FTC’s rules, while other states have broader consumer protections.
+The laws in some states closely resemble the FTC’s rules, while other states have broader consumer protections.
 Consumer laws in Ohio, for example, allow cooling off periods for sales of prepaid entertainment contracts, business opportunity plans, and hearing aids in addition to door-to-door sales, telemarketer sales, and second mortgages.